 Wallsburg home prices are not only among the most expensive in Utah, but Wallsburg real estate also consistently ranks among the most expensive in America.

-Wallsburg is a blue-collar town, with 38.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wallsburg is generally considered to be a blue-collar town.
+38.57% of the Wallsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wallsburg is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Wallsburg who work in office and administrative support (22.14%), food service (6.43%), and management occupations (5.71%).

 Also of interest is that Wallsburg has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Wallsburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.36% of adults in Wallsburg have a bachelor's degree or advanced degree.
+The citizens of Wallsburg are slightly less educated than the national average of 21.84% for the average city or town: 14.36% of adults in Wallsburg have a bachelor's degree or advanced degree

 The per capita income in Wallsburg in 2022 was $32,620, which is middle income relative to Utah and the nation.
 This equates to an annual income of $130,480 for a family of four.
 However, Wallsburg contains both very wealthy and poor people as well.